AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingAnomalyDetectionModel.md

 ## Setting Up

-Before we train our model, we will first need to construct a regression model as shown below.
+Before we train our model, we will first need to construct a classification model as shown below.

 ```lua